eon-com/toyapp-pact-demo/README.md

 Unit tests ideally run for a short time and provide a high degree of isolation.
 Interactions with other units are usually mimicked by using mocks or stubs.
 As they can be easily automated without complex infrastructure they form the basis of any test strategy and cover a high proportion of the source code.
 In contrast to that, service tests require a more elaborate set-up than unit tests as different components must be brought into a condition suitable for testing interactions and integrative aspects.
 E. g. if a database is tested, it must be filled with appropriate test data first.
 In addition, they are more vulnerable to unforseen test failures because they are affected by code changes in more than one component.
 UI tests verify if the user interface of your application works correctly: User input should trigger the right actions and data should be presented to the user.

 Things have changed a bit since the first concept of the test pyramid.
 Back then tools like [Selenium](https://www.seleniumhq.org/) were used for both testing user interfaces and end-to-end integration.
-Today the term UI test is often related to UI specific tests using backend mocks only.
-In that sense they stand orthogonal to the test types discussed in the pyramid.
-Beyond that system tests are often subdivided into integration tests and component/contract tests.
-Beware of confusion: There is no standardized wording for the different test types so that you cannot realy on a common understanding of terminology (1).
+Today the term UI test is often used very unspecifically so it also covers UI component tests and UI application tests with mocked backends.
+Actually UI applications have their own test pyramid.

+Beyond that system tests are often subdivided into integration tests, contract tests and component tests.
+Beware of confusion: There is no standardized wording for the different test types so that you cannot rely on a common understanding of terminology.
+Some say these kinds of (system) tests are all integration tests, some say they are all component tests.
+Either way the terms sometimes conflate.
+Software engineers will argue endlessly about wording and definitions and often this tedious discussion is a big source of confusion (1).

+However, the boundaries between different test categories is fluent and it is perfectly okay to use your own terminology as long as they are part of the "ubiquitous language" in the sense of domain driven design.
+In other words: make sure that everyone has the same understanding in your company unit.
+The pyramid used in this blog post offers a taxonomy as a starting point for your own terminology.

 ![Image displaying more elaborate test pyramid](./images/Pyramid_2.png)